ericbutz/developer-portal/app/resources/personal-verified-customer/handling-verification-statuses-personal.md

 * `ScanNotUploaded` - A photo was uploaded, but it was not an ID
 * `ScanIdTypeNotSupported` - An ID was uploaded, but it is not a form of ID we accept
 * `ScanNameMismatch` - The name on the ID does not match the name on the account
+* `ScanDobMismatch` - The date of birth on the ID does not match the date of birth on the account.

 ##### Request and response